GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 ::::{dropdown} Regional modelling
 A bioregional approach was used to improve modelling performance by accounting for regional ecological variations while maintaining the ability to apply a consistent classification schema.

-Seven bioregions (Fig. 5) were developed with expert consultation across Geoscience Australia, University of Queensland, James Cook University and University of New South Wales, guided by Natural Resource Management regions, tidal regimes, climate forcing and ecosystem dynamics.
+Seven bioregions (Figure 5) were developed with expert consultation across Geoscience Australia, University of Queensland, James Cook University and University of New South Wales, guided by Natural Resource Management regions, tidal regimes, climate forcing and ecosystem dynamics.

 These regions enabled models to be developed with regional specific training data to account for differences across the common ecosystem classes (e.g. the varied ecological nature of saltmarsh across the country), as well as regional climate and seasonal impacts on the covariate data inputs.